MohammedHassan98/udacity-animal-trading-cards/README.md

 # Concepts Taught and Used

-CSS pseudo classes weren't taught yet, but I used one in this project.
+CSS pseudo elements weren't taught yet, but I used one in this project.
 I used it to keep data clean, such as "*25 years*" (lifespan of a zebra) versus "*: 25 years*".

 Basic CSS selectors were taught, and they are used here.